tencentyun/intlcloud-documents/product/存储/对象存储 4.0/API文档/API 文档(6.28)/Bucket接口/DELETE Bucket website_intl.md

 ## Description

-This API (DELETE Bucket website) is used to delete the configuration of the static website associated with the Bucket.
+This API (DELETE Bucket website) deletes the configuration of the static website associated with the Bucket.

 ## Request